contentful/contentful.js/README.md

 ### Client#contentType(id) -> ContentTypePromise

 Get a content type by it's `sys.id`.
-Note that this example uses a content type created with a human-readable ID via the [Content Management API][cma-docs].
+Note that this example uses a content type created with a human-readable ID via the [Content Management API][cma-ct-put].
 Content types created in the [Contentful app][cf-app] will have auto-generated ID's.